 Today - 3 October 2017 - Volkswagen has announced that selected versions of the T-Roc will be available to order, starting from £20,425 OTR.

 An initial 1,000 new T-Rocs will be on offer which will be the first in the UK when deliveries begin in December.

 The T-Roc will come in at a fraction of the cost of Audi's Q2, with the T-Roc holding a price-tag of around £20,000, quite a bit more than the Volkswagen Polo.

-The Volkswagen T-Roc will get a range of driver assistance and safety systems due to it being built on VW's MQB architecture.
+The Volkswagen T-Roc benefits from a range of driver assistance and safety systems which are built on VW's MQB architecture.
 Standard on all T-Roc vehicles will be Automatic Post-Collision braking, Lane Assist, Front assist with Pedestrian Monitoring, and City Emergency Braking.
 T-Roc Design models are equipped with a Driver Alert System.